mehtapugur/django-girls/README.md

-**Django Girls** is a non-profit organization that empowers and helps women to organize free, one-day programming workshops by providing tools, resources and support.
+**Django Girls** is a non-profit organization that empowers and helps women to organize free, one-day programming workshops on programming with Python and Django by providing tools, resources and support.